okta/okta.github.io/_source/_use_cases/authentication/index.md

 can all be configured easily in the Okta Admin console.
 Many of these policies can also be controlled through Okta's API.

-Okta provides an API, the Sign-in Widget and Auth JS SDK, and built-in support for social login:
+Okta provides the Authentication API, the Sign-in Widget and Auth JS SDK, and built-in support for social login:

 * [Sign-In Widget](#sign-in-widget)
 * [Auth SDK](#auth-sdk)